babybuddy/babybuddy/docs/contributing/development-environment.md

 1. Open [http://127.0.0.1:8000](http://127.0.0.1:8000) and log in with the default username and password (`admin`/`admin`).

-This method also lets you generate a docker image from your devenv afterwards using `derenv container shell`
+This method also lets you generate a docker image from your devenv afterwards using `devenv container shell` https://devenv.sh/containers/ .
+You can run this docker development image using `devenv container shell --docker-run`

 devenv also generates the devcontainer for vscode